Bauhaus inspired design with z-index and SVGs

 - Bauhaus Overview (wikipedia.org)

-- MDN Documentation: box-shadow (developer.mozilla.org)
+- MDN Docs: box-shadow (developer.mozilla.org)

-- MDN Documentation: drop-shadow (developer.mozilla.org)
+- MDN Docs: drop-shadow (developer.mozilla.org)

-- MDN Documentation: z-index (developer.mozilla.org)
+- MDN Docs: z-index (developer.mozilla.org)